 Costs associated with Traffic Management Act С Cost allocated across Water Network+ and Wastewater Network+ primarily based on the number of permits, and to upstream within Wastewater Network+ based on a specific cost driver.
-Costs associated with lane rental schemes n/a Nil costs associated with lane rental schemes Costs associated with Industrial Emissions Directive А Costs are specifically identifiable at site level, and allocated to upstream service on that basis.
+Costs associated with lane rental schemes n/a Nil costs associated with lane rental schemes Costs associated with Industrial Emissions Directive А Costs are specifically identifiable at site level and allocated to upstream service on that basis.
 Base operating expenditure n/a Sum of above

-Note that we have continued to use the same methodology as AMP6 for the reporting cost of imported sludge liquors in table 4K (applying marginal cost approach).
+Note that we have continued to use the same methodology as AMP6 for the reporting cost of imported sludge liquors in table 4K.
 Separately, we have continued to apply Jacob's methodology for the shadow reporting of the sludge liquor recharge in APR table 8C.
-In addition, for 2022/23 reporting, we have also included the sludge liquor recharge within functional expenditure reported in APR tables 7A, 7B and 8B, in accordance with updated RAG 4.11 guidance.
+We have also included the sludge liquor recharge within functional expenditure reported in APR tables 7A, 7B and 8B in accordance with RAG 4.12 guidance (this was introduced in the guidance in 2022/23).